-King IV principles
+King IV[TM] principles

-King IV promotes good governance, transparency in leadership and decision making, and focuses on sustainability.
-In line with King IV's recommendation to apply and explain how Bell Equipment practices good governance, we have prepared our detailed King IV application register on the investor website, confirming the group has applied the King IV report throughout the 2023 financial year and the directors confirm that the group has in all material respects voluntarily applied the principles of the code.
+King IVTM promotes good governance, transparency in leadership and decision making, and focuses on sustainability.
+In line with King IVTM's recommendation to apply and explain how Bell Equipment practices good governance, our detailed King IVTM application register on the investor website confirms the group has applied the King IVTM report throughout the 2024 financial year.
+The directors confirm that the group has in all material respects voluntarily applied the principles of the code.
 The group views developments and governance trends as opportunities to continuously improve and entrench its own standards.